aadilmallick/my-notes-docusaurus/docs/software-development/02-vs-code.md

 - `ctrl + [`: tabs to the right
 - `ctrl + ]`: tabs to the left
 - `ctrl + shift + k`: deletes current line
+- `ctrl + enter`: moves cursor down a line, creating an empty line
+- `ctrl + shift + enter`: moves cursor up a line, creating an empty line
+- `ctrl + /`: comments out a line or lines of selected code
+- `shift + alt + /` or `shift + option + /`: comments out only the selected text.
+Useful for fine grained commenting-out
+- `ctrl + tab`: switch between tabs in VScode
+- `ctrl + <panel/tab index>`: switches between panels in VScode.
+There are 9 panels.
+If there are no panels open, it just switches between tabs.
+- `ctrl + shift + tilde` :brings up a terminal in vscode.
+In mac, you use ctrl, not command.
+- `ctrl + tilde`: switches focus to terminal
+- `ctrl + shift + f`: global search across workspace
+- `fn + f2`: refactor across codebase (much better than ctrl + d  )
+- `ctrl + shift + o`: searches for symbols in the current file (same as opening up command palette and typing `@` prefix to initiate symbol search mode)

 ## Essentials